ambuilding/chaohuaxishi/_posts/2017-01-11-Interview-Preparation.md

 - How would you manage yourself?
 - What have you most impoved in the last twelve months?

-- What do you consider to be your most significant accomplishment so far?
 - "Tell me about an experience", or in this case "Tell me about an accomplishment in your career".

     Using the STAR technique.
 This will help you better organise your ideas.
 STAR stands for the four steps in answering a question - Situation, Task, Activity and Result.